Edragon/edragon.github.io/Board/USB/USB1003-DAT/USB1003-DAT.md

 ## check points

-- RS485 no output? please check if the jumper is set to red box
+- RS485 no output?
+  - please check if the jumper is set to red box
+  - USB and RS485 output can not be selected in the same time.